WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 As with everything in Wasabi, you are required to label this new wallet.
 Make sure that you are precise so that you know what this wallet is for and click `Continue`.
+Add a password.
-Set up a password that will be used to encrypt the private key (extracted from the extended private key) on the computer.
+It is used to encrypt the private key (extracted from the extended private key) on the computer and needed to open the wallet.

 :::danger Careful!!
 Without knowledge of the password, you CANNOT spend your bitcoin!!